serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 # Terraform Plan "RCE"

 Based on a couple of recent conversations and blog posts on Terraform pull request automation, it seems that a lot of people don't realise that running a `terraform plan` on untrusted code can lead to remote code execution.
 If you're running a `plan` on production resources from untrusted code (say, on a pull request before it's been reviewed and merged to a protected production branch) then that untrusted code could run any commands it wants in your production CI/CD pipeline.
-This could lead to production credentials being exfiltrated, for example.
+This could lead to production credentials or customer data being exfiltrated, for example.

 This also affects Terraform pull request automation solutions like [Atlantis](https://www.runatlantis.io/).